 Brunei's economy advanced 0.5% yoy in Q3 of 2020, the least since the first quarter last year, after an upwardly revised 3.0% growth in Q2.
-Household consumption growth accelerated (2.7% vs 2.1% in Q1), amid a softer decrease in government spending (-5.1% vs -16.4%).
-Meanwhile, net exports contributed positively to the GDP growth, as exports advanced (16.5% vs 29.1%) while imports fell (-16.4% vs -5.3%).
-Meantime, fixed investment continued to drop (-27.8% vs -17.3%).
-On the expenditure side, the industry sector expanded more (6.6% vs 5.3%), due to a rise in manufacture of liquefied natural gas and other petroleum and chemical products; oil and gas and manufacture of food and beverage.
-Meanwhile, the service sector shrank (-3.6% vs -2.5%), dragged down by contraction in land and air transport, hotels, restaurants.
-Also, output of agriculture, forestry and fishing sector contracted (-4.4% vs 5%), led by a drop in production of forestry and fishery.
+Household consumption growth accelerated (14.1% vs 6.3% in Q2), amid a faster decline in government spending (-8.4% vs -5.1%).
+Also, net exports contributed negatively to the GDP growth, as exports expanded by 0.3% while imports rose at a faster 26.1%.
+Meanwhile, fixed investment rebounded sharply (9.6% vs -27.8%).
+On the production side, the industry sector grew much less (0.7% vs 6.7%), due to a softer rise in manufacture of liquefied natural gas and other petroleum, and chemical products; while production of oil and gas mining contraction.
+Meanwhile, the service sector shrank further (-0.3% vs -3.6%), dragged down by contraction in land and air transport.
+By contrast, output of agriculture, forestry and fishing sector continued to expand (15.8% vs 9.7%).
 On a quarterly basis, the economy shrank 2.7%, after a revised 2.0% contraction in Q2. source: Department of Economic Planning and Development, Brunei

-GDP Annual Growth Rate in Brunei is expected to be 1.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+GDP Annual Growth Rate in Brunei is expected to be 1.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate GDP Annual Growth Rate in Brunei to stand at 1.40 in 12 months time.
-In the long-term, the Brunei GDP Annual Growth Rate is projected to trend around 1.40 percent in 2021 and 2.50 percent in 2022, according to our econometric models.
+In the long-term, the Brunei GDP Annual Growth Rate is projected to trend around 2.50 percent in 2022, according to our econometric models.